Probate in Florida generally takes:

 Assuming that the assets are easy to administer and that no accountings have to be prepared because the beneficiaries waive their rights to accountings, the estate should be able to be closed several weeks after the creditor period expires.
 If there are no creditors, the process to make final distribution to the beneficiaries and close the estate can begin.
 The time for this process should be in total about five months.

 Estates of Medium Complexity – Time for Probate About One Year

 In estates where accountings have to be prepared and filed, the time for probate can typically go about one year.
 Each beneficiary is entitled to an accounting, has an opportunity to object and a hearing can be held on the objections, if any.
-If there are no other complexities with the estate the one year target can usually be met.
+If there are no other complexities with the estate the one year target can usually be met in Florida.

 Estates of More Complexity – Time for Probate is Long

 There are many reasons why a Florida probate estate could take years to close.
 Some of the most common reasons are as follows: